storesafe/cordova-plugin-sqlite-evplus-ext-common-free/README.md

 ### Android database provider

-By default, this plugin uses [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) with the performance and memory usage enhancements. _To use the built-in Android system database provider implementation instead_:
+By default, this plugin uses [brodybits / Android-sqlite-evplus-ext-native-driver-free](https://github.com/brodybits/Android-sqlite-evplus-ext-native-driver-free) with the performance and memory usage enhancements.
+To use the built-in Android system database provider implementation instead:

 ```js
 var db = window.sqlitePlugin.openDatabase({